-An Assessment of the Current Trends of Antibiotic Resistance of Salmonella typhi against 1st Line Antimicrobial Agents in Metropolitan City of Karachi: An Observational, Cross Sectional Descriptive Study
+An Assessment of the Current Trends of Antibiotic Resistance of Salmonella Typhi Against 1st Line Antimicrobial Agents in Metropolitan City of Karachi

-Objectives: The objective of this study was to assess current trends of antibiotic resistance against S. typhi in Pakistani population.
+Objectives: To assess current trends of antibiotic resistance against S. typhi in Pakistani population.

 Conclusion: Strains of Salmonella typhi in Karachi are resistant to most of the drugs recommended by local infectious disease society for treatment of typhoid.
 This is alarming for healthcare policy makers because of lack of newer drugs discovered for treatment of typhoid fever and pathogens isolated for this highly infectious disease being resistant to most of the recommended anti-microbial agents.

 Keywords: Typhoid fever, Drug resistance, XDR, Salmonella typhi

 Copyright (c) 2023 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License (https://creativecommons.